 We had arrived at the border around 11am.
 By 4pm we had finally got our passports stamped into Maur-f-ing-tania.
 Seriously.
 Was the border very busy?
 Was it hell.
 I’ve seen more people at a pro-paedophile rally in a sink estate in Croydon.

-I think there’s also a Mauritanian proverb.
-A guest is about as wanted as blood in your stool.
+I think there’s also a Mauritanian proverb: A guest is about as wanted as blood in your poo.

-The worst of it is, Michel didn’t have a visa.
+To cap it all, Michel didn’t have a visa.

 THEY CHANGED THE RULES AGAIN.